You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 To ensure a comfortable and enjoyable hike to the Tango Monastery in Bhutan, consider bringing the following items:

 • Comfortable Hiking Shoes: The hike is approximately 2 kilometers uphill and takes about 1 hour and 30 minutes.
-Wear sturdy, comfortable shoes suitable for the terrain.
+Wear sturdy and comfortable shoes best for hiking or trekking.

 • Clothing: Dress in layers for the changing weather conditions.
-Bring a hat, sunglasses, and sunscreen for protection.
+Carry a hat, sunglasses, and sunscreen.

-• Water and Snacks: Bring enough water and snacks to keep you hydrated and energized throughout the hike.
+• Water and Snacks: Carry water and snacks to keep you hydrated and energized throughout the hike.

-• Camera: Bring a camera to capture these moments.
+• Camera: Carry a camera to capture these moments.

 Frequently Asked Questions